jrdefideveloper/coding-interview/easy-problems/easy-problems.md

 Evaluation :trollface:

 + Honestly a bit dissapointed in my lack of progress today.
 Although my body condition is kind of terrible since I haven't slept more than 5-6 hours in the past 3 days.
 Still having a bit of difficulty putting slightly convoluted recursive functions together.

+# August 10, 2021

+Solved :pencil:

+Watched :eyes:

+Evaluation :trollface:

 # Random things I went over